kglotfelty/ColorColor/README.md

 ```

 to see how it affects things.
 The background model component
-can be as complicated as
+can be as complicated as needed.